Mariana Mazzucato is the 2019 Winner.

 Sign up to our PEP mailing list to keep in touch with developments – see bottom right of the screen.

-The winner of the Not the Nobel Prize 2019 will be announced at our event in London on Thursday 3rd October between 7pm and 8pm (GMT/UT).
-This will follow a panel discussion of the finalists.
-It will be live-streamed around the world.
+The winner of the Not the Nobel Prize 2019 was announced at our event in London on Thursday 3rd October.

 The Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel – often called the Nobel Prize in Economics – will be announced on Monday 14th October.